naveen7252/event-module/README.md

       1. To subscribe to new block:  /block/latest
       2. To subscribe to token receive event :  /tx/receiveToken/<your Nuls address>
       3. To subscribe to consensus reward:      /tx/receiveReward/<your Nuls address>
-      4. To subscribe to RED cards for your node:  /agent/yellowCard/<agent_address> or /agent/yellowCard/<agent_alias/name>
+      4. To subscribe to YELLOW cards for your node:  /agent/yellowCard/<agent_address> or /agent/yellowCard/<agent_alias/name>
       5. To subscribe to RED cards for your node: /agent/redCard/<agent_address> or /agent/yellowCard/<agent_alias/name>

 #### Running the module